MarcFaussurier/libftprintf/README.md

 * delete a specifier simply before calling your printf using ft_delete_specifier()

 ### notes
-* gcc ... -D AT_EXIT=1 ... compilation flag will likely boost printf speed by using a global variable for storing specifiers and callbacks association using atexit() instead of freeing the global variable at each printf exit.
+* gcc ... -D AT_EXIT=1 ... compilation flag will enable the use of a global variable for storing specifiers // callback association, this global variable will then be freed at exit, using stdlib.h's atexit()
-* gcc ... -D LDMAXPRECISION=1024 ... compilation flag will alow you to modify the max precision that printf will use for handling long doubles.
+* gcc ... -D LDMAXPRECISION=1024 ... compilation will modify the max precision that printf will use for handling long doubles.
 * all functions that exist with a larger type will use the one with a larger type for avoiding repetitions
 * %b &nbsp;is a new specifier for displaying a pointed value in its binary representation (use qualifiers or field width for passing the number of bits to show)
 * %Lf&nbsp;is different from original %Lf flag under macos when the decimal part of a long double exeeds 16-18 digits